 As important and essential as these reviews are, they can be contentious.
 If not properly conceived and administered, they can take on an “employer vs. employee” feeling, like you’re just listing the employees’ faults.
 To ensure this in not the case, make sure the review is designed to be:

-- Relevant.
-Every part of the review should relate directly to the important duties the job requires.
-Focus your attention on things that are most important to job performance.
+- Be relevant.
+Each element of the review should relate directly to the important duties the job requires.
+Focus your attention on things that are most important to job performance, not those that are more tangential.

-- Consistent.
-Look at the criteria that are specific and measurable.
+- Be consistent.
+Find criteria that are specific and measurable.
 You want a process that can yield a consistent result regardless of who is handling the evaluation, and that applies fairly to each employee.

-- Efficient.
-In some cases, reviews can take an inordinate amount of time.
+- Be practical.
+The system must be efficient.
+In some cases, systems can take an inordinate amount of time.
 They end up detracting from performance instead of elevating it.
 The program must be more than a “box checking “ process or a flurry of paperwork.
 Bottom line, it should improve the way that people perform.
-A time-consuming process is likely to be more trouble than it’s worth, leading you to abandon it and end up with no review process at all.

 Types of Performance Review